Azamara Cruises

 Notable Features of Azamara Ships

 The Azamara ships have a size of 30,277 gross tons.
-The promotional material presented by the company seeks to turn this relatively small size into a marketing advantage in three ways.
+The company promotes the ships’ relatively small size in its marketing by emphasizing three advantages this size creates for its passengers.
 First, the company argues that by limiting the ship's capacity to about 700 guests they have been able to maintain a high crew to passenger ratio of one to two.
-Indeed, reports and reviews from cruisers on Azamara frequently comment on the absence of crowds and the ease of finding quiet spaces and crew assistance around the ship.
-Second, Azamara points to the ability of their small ships to visit out of the way ports and to navigate upriver to premier destinations like Bangkok, Seville, and the Norwegian fjords.
-Third, the company asserts it has redesigned the vessels to increase the amount of open space and the areas dedicated to passenger enjoyment.
+Reviews from cruisers on Azamara frequently comment on the absence of crowds and the ease of finding quiet spaces and crew assistance around the ship.
+Second, Azamara points to the ability of its small ships to visit out of the way ports in countries like South Africa, Brazil, and Italy and to navigate upriver to premier destinations in cities like Bangkok, Seville, and Norway.
+Third, the company asserts it has reconfigured its vessels to increase the areas dedicated to passenger enjoyment.

 The layout on the Azamara vessels seems to work well in many places.
 For example, the pool, jacuzzi and eating areas on Deck 9 are appropriately sized, and there is plenty of room for each passenger’s lounge chair or table.
-Crowding on the pool decks can be a problem on sea days on some cruise lines.
-Similarly, the table layout in the main dining room and the cafe provides plenty of room for private conversation and a relaxing meal.
+Crowding on the pool decks can be a problem on sea days on many other cruise lines.
+Similarly, the table layout in the main dining room and the cafe provides room for private conversation and a relaxing meal.
 There are many places set aside for talking, reading, or personal services throughout the ship.
-On the Quest Pursuit, and Onward, Azamara has eliminated the casino slot machines and replaced them with a cozy lounge and relaxation area known as the Den.
 All four ships also have a comfortable and scenic sitting room on the 10th floor known as the Living Room.
+Azamara has eliminated the casino area and replaced it with a cozy lounge and relaxation area known as the Den, which also includes the shore excursion and future cruise sales offices.

 Staterooms

-The limitations of the small ship size become more apparent when passengers spend time in their staterooms.
+The small ship size of the Azamara vessels becomes more problematic when passengers spend time in their staterooms and on longer cruises.
 Although the staterooms on the Azamara ships have been remodeled and redecorated nicely, most staterooms except for the suites are substandard in size.
 They range from 158 square feet for an interior stateroom to 170 square feet for an ocean view stateroom and only 175 square feet for the popular veranda staterooms.
-Passengers complain about the small balcony space, having difficulty turning around in the bathroom, and needing to use the spa locker rooms for necessities.
+Passengers complain about having difficulty turning around in the bathroom, the small balcony, and needing to use the spa locker rooms for necessities.
+The Club Continental Suite solves these problems by providing several dozen rooms with extra width and 266 square feet of space, a significantly expanded bathroom with a tub, and additional amenities such as butler service, complementary specialty dining, free internet and snack service.

 Dining

-• The main dining room on Deck 5 known as the Discoverer’s Restaurant which offers anytime dining at dinnertime and is occasionally open for breakfast or lunch.
+The main dining room on Deck 5, known as the Discoverer’s Restaurant, offers flexible times for dinner and is occasionally open for breakfast or lunch.

-• The Patio located on Deck 9 close to the pool area for midday meals and snacks
+The Patio which is located on Deck 9 close to the pool area for midday meals, grilled items and excellent snacks

-• The Mosaic Cafe on Deck 5 featuring specialty coffees and prepared light fare and desserts throughout the day.
+The Mosaic Cafe on Deck 5 featuring specialty coffees, small sandwiches, and desserts throughout the day with tables around the grand staircase for enjoying conversation.

 Ship Activities

-Most entertainment takes place in the Cabaret Lounge which promotes a more intimate venue than the cavernous theaters found on large cruise ships.
-However, the smaller scale also limits the type of acts presented.
-Azamara’s entertainers present Broadway style song and dance shows, comedy nights and live music, while piano bar entertainers and club bands perform at The Den.
-Other nighttime activities include a poolside White Night Party where passengers are encouraged to wear their finest whites and enjoy dancing, food, and drink.
+Most entertainment takes place in the Cabaret Lounge, which is smaller than the cavernous theaters found on large cruise ships.
+The venue succeeds by providing more comfortable seating and tables for the audience and a more intimate experience.
+Azamara’s entertainers present Broadway style song and dance shows, comedy nights and live music.
+Meanwhile, piano bar entertainers and club bands perform on deck during the day in The Den and the Living Room during the evening.
+Other nighttime activities include a popular poolside White Night Party where passengers are encouraged to wear their finest whites and enjoy dinner, dancing, and drink.
 Sometimes local entertainers come onboard to join the fun and provide additional excitement.

 Itineraries and Excursions

-Azamara has concentrated on developing a niche for itself among adult cruisers who want to explore the world, see some new destinations, and spend more than one day there.
+Azamara has concentrated on developing a niche for itself among adult cruisers who want to explore the world, see some new destinations, and spend more than one day in key ports.
 Its destination immersion program has several distinctive features.
-First, Azamara recently designed more than 30 cruise itineraries which are country-intensive or regional intensive voyages.
+First, Azamara designed more than 30 cruise itineraries which are country-intensive or regional intensive voyages.
 These cruises concentrate on multiple stops in just one or two countries.
-Some of the countries featured with intensive voyages include Spain, Iceland, Israel, the Black Sea, Japan, South Africa, New Zealand, and others.
+Some of the countries featured with intensive voyages include Spain, Iceland, France, Japan, South Africa, New Zealand, and others.
 Second, Azamara’s itineraries include frequent overnight and late-night stays in port as well as some evening tours.
-Third, most Azamara cruises feature an AzAmazing Evening where all passengers can participate in a free evening event focused on the local culture or a special location.
-Finally, the company offers 1700 pre-cruise and post-cruise land journeys allowing small groups of passengers to explore the food, wine, culture, and landmarks of the area with local experts.
+Third, most Azamara cruises feature an AzAmazing Evening where all passengers can participate in a free evening event on shore focused on the local culture or a special location.
+Finally, the company offers numerous pre-cruise and post-cruise land journeys, allowing small groups of passengers to explore the food, wine, culture, and landmarks of the area with local experts.

-The cruise excursions offered by Azamara are also interesting and comprehensive.
+The cruise excursions offered by Azamara are generally interesting and comprehensive, and less of a hassle to participate in than on large ships.
 In addition to seeing the usual sites around town, Azamara offers walking tours, local food tastings, panoramic drives, golf stops and other experiences as options for passengers.
+The longer time spent in ports enables savvy travelers to work with a private guide to design their own tour in specific locations.

 Editor’s Personal Observations

 Azamara presently offers retirees and younger couples with the time and money to explore the world a unique cruise product at a premium but not extreme price of roughly $400 per day per person for a standard veranda room.
-Our last voyage on an Azamara ship from Istanbul around the Black Sea was an enjoyable experience with good food and good excursions.
-We have now booked a country intensive voyage on the Azamara Pursuit, so we look forward to seeing Azamara’s offerings again soon.
+We have travelled on Azamara twice and expect to book additional destination immersion voyages in the next year or two.
+Our first voyage on an Azamara ship was a round trip from Istanbul around Turkey and the Black Sea.
+It was an enjoyable experience with good food and interesting excursions.

 Average Daily Price Per Person excluding Airfare for Basic Veranda Stateroom and Meals: